 Whether your career goals include research in academics, private practice, or further fellowship training, our residency program provides a strong foundation.
 Please feel welcome to contact any of us with further questions and thank you again for your interest in our program!

-Theresa Barnes, MD
+Theresa Barnes, MD, MPH

 Brett Wakefield, MD

 Anesthesiology Residency Application Process

 The Anesthesiology Institute offers 22 categorical positions each year, comprised of a unique, integrated Clinical Base Year (CBY) followed by three years of clinical anesthesia (CA1-CA3).
 All positions are filled through the National Residency Matching Program (NRMP) match.
 No advanced positions (PGY-2) are offered through the match.
 International applicants are invited to apply through the NRMP as well.

 The Anesthesiology Institute participates in the Electronic Residency Application Service (ERAS) for all positions.
 Our application requirements are the same as the standard ERAS application:

 - Medical Student Performance Evaluation (Dean's Letter)

 USMLE Step 2 may be completed after the deadline; however, successful completion of both Step 2 CS and CK is required prior to matriculation.

 While there is no definite deadline, we strongly encourage that all applications be submitted on or soon after September 15th.
 Interview spots fill very quickly.